Explore this page for information on MenCare’s key achievements, recent press, and bios of key MenCare leaders and experts.

 For more information, email Alexa Hassink at firstname.lastname@example.org.

 Key MenCare Achievements

-- MenCare has grown from seven countries from in the campaign’s first year (2011) to a global initiative with over 40.
+- MenCare has grown from seven countries in the campaign’s first year (2011) to a global initiative active in over 45.
 Our global campaign activities and partner-led local and national campaigns complement each other and strengthen the worldwide visibility of MenCare as a whole.

 - Our global MenCare films are a powerful tool to spread campaign’s message and goals.
 We’ve received over 25,000 online views of the films to date.